cardiff hotel directory, find business hotels in cardiff here, cardiff travel resources

 Local Attractions

-Cardiff is situated in the heart of South
+Cardiff is situated in the heart of South Wales, UK.
+It is an

 ancient city with roots going back to pre-Roman times.
 It features